adamoutler/HassOSConfigurator/HassOsEnableSSH/README.md

 Support is provided on the Home Assistant Community forums, [here](https://community.home-assistant.io/t/add-on-hassos-ssh-port-22222-configurator/264109)

 # Operation
+**Important Note** when requested to reboot, choose Supervisor->Reboot Host or pull the power plug from your machine and restart it.

 Hit the start button and observe the logs.
 You may uninstall the Add-On when complete.